Lewis-Clark State College Inclusive Practices Certificate (IPC)

 Written by Marlowe Daly-Galeano and Amy Canfield

-In fall, 2017, faculty and staff will have a new opportunity to enhance their understanding of issues related to diversity and inclusion and to develop inclusive practices in the work they do on campus.
+The IPC is an opportunity to enhance their understanding of issues related to diversity and inclusion and to develop inclusive practices in the work they do on campus.

 Goals of the program